lla-dane/Chatverse/README.md

 ### Features

-#### 1) Implemented the authentication using JWT token in the backend the storing a token and states in the frontend usig react redux.
+#### 1) Implemented the authentication using JWT token in the backend and storing the token and states in the frontend usig react redux.

 #### 2) Picture upload added using multer in the register page and the home page.